Eomm/blog-posts/posts/bonus-log-controller.md

 - `optionKey: string` _(default: `logCtrl`)_
   The property name used to set the log level of an encapsulated context or route.
 - `routeConfig: object` _(default: `{}`)_  The object can contain the [Fastify route configuration](https://www.fastify.io/docs/latest/Reference/Routes/#routes-options).
   The configuration of the `POST /log-level` route.
-You can't change the `handler` and `schema` properties only - so you will be able to add an authentication strategy.
+You can't change only the `handler` and `schema` properties, so you will be able to add an authentication strategy.

 ## Summary